Article

 Contents

-In last year's Autumn Budget, the Government announced changes to BPR and APR to be introduced from 6 April 2026.
-This includes the introduction of a new £1 million allowance to which 100% relief will apply, with any remaining qualifying property benefitting from a lower 50% relief.
+In Autumn Budget 2024, the Government announced changes to BPR and APR to be introduced from 6 April 2026.
+This included the introduction of a new allowance to which 100% relief will apply, with any remaining qualifying property benefitting from a lower 50% relief.
+On 23 December 2025 the Government announced its intention to increase the allowance from £1m to £2.5m per individual.
 For further information please see our previous insights which can be found here.

 What are the recent announcements?